polyrhythm-project/new-polyrhythm-project-website/corpus/index.md

 <tbody>

    <tr>
     <td class="topalign" colspan="2">This page presents different types of visualization of the corpus contents, organized by type of metadata (i.e., information about sources and materials).
-The table below provides a list of the types of metadata collected for composers, works, and examples. </td>
+The table below provides a list of the types of metadata collected for composers, works, premieres (first public performance of a work), and the extracted examples. </td>
   </tr>
   <tr>
     <td class="topalign" colspan="2"><img width="800" src="/corpus/Metadata Table.png"></td>